ErikUckert/js-animation-game/README.md

 **Updates 24.02.2023**
 - Eggs have collision physics & can be pushed around by the player
+- game objects like obstacles, player or eggs are drawn based on the vertical position, so that a 3D illusion is created

 **Updates 21.02.2023**
 - Add a simple static sprite for the player character "blue bull" centered over the player hitbox circle